qdraw/starsky/starsky/starsky/readme.md

 3. When using Windows please double escape (`\\`) system path's

 ### Warmup script
-Please check `tools/starsky-warmup.sh`.
+The default behavior of .NET is to load everything first.
+To be sure that the application is warm before someone arrives, please check `tools/starsky-warmup.sh`.

 ### Rest API documentation
 Starsky has a Json and Razorview restful API.
 Please read the documentation

 ### Swagger
+Swagger is an open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful Web services.
 There is an swagger definition.
-You could enable this
+You could enable this by setting the following values:

 ```sh
 ASPNETCORE_ENVIRONMENT=Development
 ```